leontoeides/indicium/README.md

 * The release notes on [GitHub](https://github.com/leontoeides/indicium/releases)
 will be used as the changelog going forward.

-* `0.5.2`: New optional `ahash` feature which is turned on by default.
+* `0.5.2`: New, optional `ahash` feature which is turned on by default.
 When this feature is enabled, this library will utilize [ahash](https://lib.rs/crates/ahash) for faster `HashMap` and `HashSet` hashing rather than the standard library's SipHash.